 Waves of heat rose into the air, carrying with them a sharp, fumy smell.
 It got better as we moved off

-the parking lot, and by the time we hit the beach it was completely gone.
-The sand was mushy under our
+the black tar parking lot, and by the time we hit the beach it was completely gone.
+The sand was mushy under

-sandals and the beach was very crowded.
-We had to maze our way through yards of prone bodies stretched
+our sandals and the beach itself was very crowded.
+We had to maze our way through yards and yards of prone

-foot behind the other, making like a runner at the starting line.
+hunched low, one foot behind the other, making like a runner waiting for the pistol shot.